 The average American is said to know, understand and utilize 20,000 words in their vocabulary, plus another 22,000 words that are known passively.
 Considering there are over 170,000 words in the English lexicon, that means we have a grasp on less than 25% of our own language.

-Perhaps it’s not so surprising that so many words, names and places prove difficult to pronounce.
-Remember the next time you stumble on a tricky word, try to break it down into syllables, look for letter combinations you know or utilize online pronunciation databases to hear it expertly spoken by a range of different speakers.
+Perhaps it’s not so surprising that so many words, names, and places prove difficult to pronounce.
+Remember, the next time you stumble on a tricky word try to break it down into syllables, look for letter combinations you know for a words with friends cheat or utilize online pronunciation databases to hear it expertly spoken by a range of different speakers.

 To find the most mispronounced words, we utilized the largest pronunciation dictionary in the world: Forvo.com.
 Forvo uses sound clips in many different languages in an attempt to facilitate the learning of languages and correct pronunciation of words.

 After drawing up a seed list of actors, brands, sports stars, musicians and cities, we were able to delve into the data to discover how many times each name or place had been listened to in order to learn the correct pronunciation.

 Once the listen count for each term had been recorded, we found the Top 10 entries by the number of listens for each category.